RizkyWellyanto/cs431/Hard-RealTime-Computing-Systems.md

 * is NP-complete
  * NP: *Nondeterministic Polynomial time*: cannot be solved by a deterministic Turing machine (the set of rules prescribes at most one action to be performed for any given situation. ); CAN be solved by a Non-deterministic Turing machine.
  * NP-complete problem: solve THIS, you solve ALL that can be reduced to THIS.
+  * A decision problem Q is said to be NP-hard if all problems in NP are polynomially transformable to Q, but we cannot show that Q ∈ NP.
  * NP is the class of decision problems that the proof of a "YES" cannot be solved in polynomial time by a deterministic Turing machine.